How to help kids in foster care without being a foster parent

 10+ ways to help kids in foster care without being a foster parent

 Connect.
 Check in.
 Be an ear.
 Ask how you can support the foster family.
 Pray for them.
 Send an encouraging message or an uplifting Bible passage.
+Sit next to them at church.

 Provide Reprieve.
 Offer your time to assist with homework hour, read to the children, or provide occasional childcare so that the foster family can rest and recharge.